dsanson/dsanson.github.com/670f2010/_posts/2010-04-08-course-description.markdown

 title: Course Description
 layout: phil670-post
 section: main
+excerpt: The aim of this course is to explore various philosophical issues concerning God and his relation to the temporal world.
 ---

 The aim of this course is to explore various philosophical issues concerning God and his relation to the temporal world.
 These issues are of interest for many reasons: